bright/new-www/_posts/2018-04-12-5-ways-to-benefit-from-typescript-in-react.md

 onChanged: (event: React.ChangeEvent<HTMLInputElement>) => void
 ```

-This gives us the best possible confidence level for what can we expect to get as an argument.
+This gives us the best possible confidence level for what we can expect to get as an argument.
 It horribly reduces the flexibility, though.
 We can no longer have the same change handler for events fired on multiple types of HTML Elements (for example, `<input>` and `<select>`:

 ![Events on different HTML elements are not compatible](/images/react-ts/event-incompatible.png)￼￼￼

 We got an error indicating near the end that `HTMLSelectElement` is not assignable to `HTMLInputElement`.
 Well, it is not, indeed, and our handler was defined to accept the former only and we’re unable to reuse that handler directly.
-Similar problem occurs if we want to attach the same handler to the events of multiple types (i.e. change, click, mouse interaction etc.) – `ChangeEvent<T>` and `MouseEvent<T>` are not compatible.
+A similar problem occurs if we want to attach the same handler to the events of multiple types (i.e. change, click, mouse interaction etc.) – `ChangeEvent<T>` and `MouseEvent<T>` are not compatible.

 Fortunately, TypeScript provides a decent set of type system features that might help us here.
 First, we can use the common ancestor event type instead of the specific `ChangeEvent` – `SyntheticEvent` is a good fit.
 The generic parameter that describes the type of element we handle our even on is more troublesome.
-We might try with `HTMLElement` base type and in some cases it will suffice.
+We might try with a `HTMLElement` base type and in some cases it will suffice.
 But my usual case for the generic event handling is to handle multiple form elements and access its value attributes.
 Apparently there is no common type for all form elements that defines the `value` attribute.
 We have at least two ways to work around it.
 First, the mercy of [union types](http://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types) where we can specify an alternative of types we want to handle and its common attributes will be freely available:

 ```typescript
 onGenericEvent: (event: React.SyntheticEvent<HTMLSelectElement | HTMLInputElement>) => void
 ```

 This is nice and explicit, although it doesn’t scale well if we want to handle more than few elements at once.
-The second solution uses [structural type compatibility](https://basarat.gitbooks.io/typescript/docs/types/type-compatibility.html#structural) – yet another extremely neat TypeScript’s type system functionality that allows us to define and compare types by its structure only.
+The second solution uses the [structural type compatibility](https://basarat.gitbooks.io/typescript/docs/types/type-compatibility.html#structural) – yet another extremely neat TypeScript’s type system functionality that allows us to define and compare types by its structure only.
 If our case is to read a value of `value` attribute of the handled element’s only, we might state it explicitly in our handler type definition:

 ```typescript
 onGenericEvent: (event: React.SyntheticEvent<{value: string}>) => void